metaplex-foundation/developer-hub/src/pages/core-candy-machine/preparing-assets.md

 ## Conclusion

-At this point you should have all completed all the preperations needed in order to create a Candy Machine.
+At this point you should have all completed all the preperations needed in order to create a Core Candy Machine.

 - Upload images and other media files.
 - Assign image and media file URIs to JSON Metadata files.